voiladaniel/big-shoe-company/README.md

 ## Usage ##

+• Drag 'n' drop the XML file or press the box select the file.

-• Validation is done with XSD file but also in C#.
+• Validation is done with XSD 1.0 but also additional logic in C#.

 • Validation against XSD file will have box message with background: ![#ff4a4a](https://via.placeholder.com/15/ff4a4a/000000?text=+)